AndreaRibuoli/RIBY/README.md

 irb(main):011:0>
 ```

-in the last statement I had to fix the innner logic in order to be able to set `price4` to **nil** in
+in the last statement I had to fix the inner logic in order to be able to set `price4` to **nil** in
 parametrized prepared statements: this required the appropriate setting of `SQL_NULL_DATA`.